Young Indians are asking the Modi government not to imperil their future. It must listen to them

 India, like the rest of the world, is currently battling the worst pandemic in a century that experts believe is closely connected to an environmental crisis.
 As natural habitats shrink and animals are hunted for trade, infectious diseases are leaping over into human populations at a faster clip.
 Long-buried pathogens are threatening to surface as global warming thaws permafrost in the Northern hemisphere and melts Himalayan glaciers.

 Against this ominous backdrop, the Modi government is walking back on environmental protection.
-It is introducing a new Environmental Impact Assessment law wh makes it mandatory for industrial projects to be evaluated for their ecological impact before they are greenlighted.
+It is introducing a new Environmental Impact Assessment law which makes it mandatory for industrial projects to be evaluated for their ecological impact before they are greenlighted.
 If the draft law is passed, projects would be able to come up even before they have environmental clearances, undermining a legal regime built over three decades.

 The Modi government had, in fact, already pushed through a notification to this effect in 2017, using it to grant ex post facto clearances to several projects which were in violation of the law.
 By rewriting the law, it wants to make this the standard practice.